KaiNorberg/PatchworkOS/README.md

 ## Limitations

-- Currently limited to RAM disks only
+- Currently limited to RAM disks only (Waiting for USB support)
 - Only support for x86_64

 ## Notable Future Plans